leemunroe/motherplate/README.md

 $ compass watch
 ```

-### Sit back and watch your CSS automatically compile
+### Only edit the SCSS files
 When you make changes to any of the scss files, your main.css file will be automatically updated.
 You don't edit main.css directly, compass takes care of that for you.

-You just edit the .scss files.
+If you were working on a Rails project for example, you could just copy the files in the css folder to app/assets/stylesheets (and use the compass-rails gem).

 ## HTML
 A bare bones index.html template.